drostron/slamdata-docs/source/slamdown-reference.rst

 Use parentheses followed by text to indicate radio buttons.
 Indicate which button is selected by putting an ``x`` in the parentheses.

-For example, this line creates a set of radio buttons with the values "car", "bus", and "bike", where "car" is marked as the default.
+This following code creates a set of radio buttons with the values "car", "bus", and "bike", where "bus" is marked as the default.
 The result is stored in the string variable named ``commute`` for later use.

+Example:

 ::

     commute = () car (x) bus () bike

-This results in:
+This results in the following output:

 |Radio-Buttons-Static|

-Notice how the default selection became the first selection in the actual rendered set.
+Note that the default selection became the first selection when the radio buttons are rendered.

 5.3.2 Dynamic Radio Buttons